 None of our sample objects have UV spectra, which would directly reveal the cause of their blue FUV-NUV color.
-We examined their optical spectra and in particular H α , the strongest line in all the objects.
-Fig. 7 shows the optical spectra of our low redshift sample, stacked, and compared with the standard template (cyan).
+We examined their optical spectra and in particular H $\alpha$ , the strongest line in all the objects.
+Figure 7 shows the optical spectra of our low-redshift sample, stacked, and compared with the standard template (cyan).
 The majority of the pointlike sources have emission lines stronger than the average template, and bluer spectral slope (flux increasing at shorter wavelengths).
 For the extended sources, however, line strength is generally typical and the spectral slope mostly redder than the standard template, reflecting the non-negligible contribution by the underlying galaxy (SDSS spectra are taken through a 3" diameter aperture).

-Sample spectra for both pointlike and extended QSOs are also shown in Fig. 8.
+Sample spectra for both pointlike and extended QSOs are also shown in Figure 8.
 There is a wide range of line strengths and profiles, as well as spectral slopes.

 The SDSS pipeline provides automated measurements of width and equivalent width (EW) of the major lines, performed with line fitting; we downloaded and examined those quantities.
-We found that the centering of the line could be used, while line width and equivalent width from the pipeline are not reliable for most spectra (examples in Fig. 9).
-We remeasured the H α line, first by hand to assess the difference from the pipeline measurements, and then with an ad hoc algorithm for more objective results.
-The line width estimated by our code is also shown in Fig. 9.
-In order to minimize the complication of narrow absorptions and emissions in some profiles, we did not measure the width at half maximum (peak) but the width at the average flux value of the total line emission.
-We consider our measurements more homogeneous than the pipeline values, as shown in Fig. 9, and we use them in the following analysis.
-H α width, EW and fluxes (F{λ}) measured (at restframe wavelengths) for the low-z sample are reported in Table 3.
-Errors from the spectra S/N and continuum placement uncertainties, are estimated to be less than 10%.
-As a further check, measurements from our code agree with our manual measurements with by-eye location of the continuum to a few percent in all but a few cases, where they agree within 10%.
-Our measurements include the entirety of the emission feature, no attempt was made to separate narrow components when present, and no correction for [NII] was applied.
+We found that the centering of the line could be used, while line width and EW from the pipeline are not reliable for most spectra (examples in Figure 9).
+We remeasured the H $\alpha$ line, first by hand to assess the difference from the pipeline measurements, and then with an ad hoc algorithm for more objective results.
+The line width estimated by our code is also shown in Figure 9.
+In order to minimize the complication of narrow absorptions and emissions in some profiles, we did not measure the width at half-maximum (peak) but the width at the average flux value of the total line emission.
+We consider our measurements more homogeneous than the pipeline values, as shown in Figure 9, and we use them in the following analysis.
+H $\alpha$ width, EW, and fluxes $(F{\lambda})$ measured (at rest-frame wavelengths) for the low-z sample are reported in Table 3.
+Errors from the spectra signal-to-noise ratio and continuum placement uncertainties, are estimated to be less than 10%.
+As a further check, measurements from our code agree with our manual measurements with byeye location of the continuum to a few percent in all but a few cases, where they agree within 10%.
+Our measurements include the entirety of the emission feature, no attempt was made to separate narrow components when present, and no correction for [N II] was applied.